wikipedia2vec/wikipedia2vec/examples/text_classification/README.md

 | TextEnt ([Yamada et al., 2018](https://arxiv.org/abs/1806.02960)) | 96.7 | 91.0 |
 | TextGCN ([Yao et al., 2018](https://arxiv.org/abs/1809.05679)) | 97.1 | - |

-NOTE: The above results are slightly better than the ones reported in the original paper because we tuned hyperparameters and added dropout regularization.
+NOTE: The above results are slightly better than the ones reported in the original paper because we tuned hyperparameters and improved the model implementation (i.e., adding weight decay, learning rate warmup, and dropout regularization).

 ## Reproducing Results on 20 Newsgroups